 - 1. Meet general admission criteria and requirements and have a cumulative grade point average of 2.5 or greater on a 4.0 scale on all college transcripts. - 2.
-Submit a Letter of Good Standing and a written recommendation from previous School of Nursing. - 3.
+Submit a Letter of Good Standing and a written recommendation from previous School of Nursing Dean or Director. - 3.
 Participate in mandatory orientation and skills assessment sessions.